aevilla160/hpc_docs/docs/hpc_training.md

 ```
 The name of the sample job script shown above is `javajob.bat`.
 This file is of Batch script file type.
 Users can also use `.sub` files to submit jobs.

-### Now we can submit the Java job!
+### submit a Java job
-Now we can submit the Job using 'Sbatch [Name of Job submission file]'
+you can submit the Job using 'Sbatch [Name of Job submission file]'
 >Use 'squeue --me' to find key information about the job's state currently.
 If there is no information being presented then the job finished.

 Let's take a look at the results of the job.
 If the job was successful you will get two new files under your current directory.
 There will now be a `Filename.class` & `Filename.qlog`.